 At Brownstone Law, our Michigan post-conviction attorneys have experience protecting our clients’ rights and reputation at every level of the law, from the Michigan Circuit Courts and the Michigan Court of Appeals, to the Michigan Supreme Court and the United States Supreme Court.
 For some, post-conviction relief is the last opportunity they have to set the record straight and defend their rights.
 This emphasizes the importance of working with a trusted and experienced team of attorneys.

 In Michigan, the writs of habeas corpus may be filed at both the state and federal court level.
 If such a motion is successful, your freedom, your rights, and your reputation may all be restored.
 This is why it’s critical to pursue post-conviction relief and habeas corpus with everything you’ve got.
-At Brownstone Law, we place the full strength of our Michigan Post-Conviction team behind your case.
+At Brownstone Law, we place the full strength of our Texas Post-Conviction Lawyers team behind your case.

 Learn about Michigan post-conviction relief and habeas corpus attorneys from Brownstone Law serving Lansing, Detroit, Grand Rapids, Sterling Heights, Warren, Flint, Romulus, Livonia, Dearborn, and Clinton, Michigan.